mattfaraday/vn007/README.md

 ##Antenna Setup

 The PCB Antennas are labelled from 1 to 8.
-Some PCB antennas actually have two antennas on the PCB.
+Some PCB antennas actually have two antennas on the PCB, so you will notice that there are more ports on the board than there are PCB antennas, but some antennas have more than 1 wire going to them.

 The PCB antennas functions are as follows: